 “Look after the pennies and the pounds look after themselves”

-I was thinking the other day about what it is that we do that helps us save money.
-Because we have been frugal for so long it can really hard to identify what you do because often it is about what you don’t do or buy.
+Because we have been frugal for so long it can really hard to identify what you do because often it is about what you don’t do.

-It’s when I compare things going on in DD1’s life to ours that I realise quite often it’s not about buying cheaper stuff, it’s more likely to be about not buying full stop.
+I’ve realised that often it’s not about buying cheaper stuff, it’s more likely to be about not buying full stop.

-I’ll be honest, I’ve found it quite hard to find things I don’t do or buy because they are just not on my radar.
+I’ll be honest, I’ve found it quite hard to find things I don’t buy because they are just not on my radar.

 Having racked my brains I know there are probably many more things I don’t do or buy but I’ll keep it to a nice round figure of 10 for starters.